Giro Rosa ??

 The other memorable year was 2005, when a sudden fierce thunderstorm sent the fans on the Ca' Vecchia climb (above Zugliano) running for cover.
 I huddled under a little roof with some fellow cyclists, while lightning flashed and struck nearby, thunder boomed, rain fell in buckets, and the wind turned umbrellas inside out and sent vendors' wares scattering.
 The temperatures dropped and fortunately I'd brought along warm clothes and rain gear; some cyclist spectators didn't even have jackets.
 After the race, as I was riding back down, some guys at a food stand called out to me, offering me a salame sandwich and a glass of wine.
 They said I was the only woman who had ridden all the way to the top of the steep little climb.
 Two years later they remembered me, and gave me TWO sandwiches and a FEW cups of wine!
 Luckily I made it down in one piece!

 I missed the 2008 edition due to a broken ankle.
 In 2009 I watched the race on the Castelnuovo climb in the Colli Euganei, in the company of my friends Dario, an ex-pro, Bill, owner of Your Cycling Italia, his son Steven, and David, an American residing in Padua, whom I'd met online.
-Little did I know that sadly, it would be the last time I or anyone else would ever see the race.
+Little did we know that it would be a long time before we would see the race again.
+As the years passed, we'd believed we'd lost it forever.
+So thank you, Pippo Pozzato!

-You'd assume that in a region where there's so much passion for cycling, there would be many pro men's and women's races, but unfortunately that's not the case.
-The Adriatica-Ionica stage race held in 2018 and 2019 (which hopefully will return in 2021) is actually the only one.
+You'd assume that in a region where there's so much passion for cycling, there would be many pro men's and women's races, but that hasn't been the case for some time.
+The Adriatica-Ionica stage race, held in 2018 and 2019, and scheduled to return in 2021, has been the only one.
 (There are plenty of U23 races however).
 Before the world championships were moved to October, the Trittico Veneto (a three race series), followed by the Giro del Veneto (a one day race), were used as national team selection races.
 It was a real holiday for cycling fans; we were treated to seeing the pros race for four days in many of the areas and on the small country roads that are dear to the hearts of all Veneto cyclists.
-The series continued even after the worlds' schedule change, but then sponsorship money dwindled and in 1996 the Trittico became a "Bittico"--just two races, and in 1997 there were no races at all, not even the Giro del Veneto.
-The latter race returned in 1998, but the Trittico Veneto is just a fond, bittersweet, memory, as is the Giro del Veneto, a semi-classic whose origins went way back to 1912.
-Past winners of the Giro del Veneto include many of cycling's greats: Girandengo, Binda, Magni, Coppi, De Vlaeminck, Saronni, Moser, Argentin, De Luca, Bartoli, Rebellin, Simoni, and Pozzato.
+The series continued even after the worlds' schedule change, but then sponsorship money dwindled and in 1996 there were just two races; in 1997 there were no races at all, not even the Giro del Veneto.
+The latter race returned in 1998, but the Trittico Veneto is just a fond, bittersweet, memory.

-After three years of finishing in Thiene (Vicenza province), the Giro del Veneto returned to tradition in 2008, much to the delight of Paduan cyclists and fans.
+After three years of finishing in Thiene, in Vicenza province, the Giro del Veneto returned to tradition in 2008, much to the delight of Paduan cyclists and fans.
 The race departed from the piazza in front of Saint Anthony's Basilica, went through the Euganean Hills, and finished in Prato della Valle, a large piazza in the center of Padua.
 In 2010 it started in Padua and finished in Castelfranco Veneto (not a particularly scenic, interesting, or challenging course).
-The Giro del Veneto was not held in 2011 because the organizers did not have the funds to put on a top-notch event.
+It wasn't run in 2011 because the organizers didn't have the funds to put on a top-notch event.
 It returned in 2012, but was combined with another race, the Coppa Placci, and finished in Imola.
 It was not held in 2013 due to financial difficulties, and the organizers, Ciclisti Padovani, said, "Never again."
+It was a sad, ignoble, ending for a semi-classic whose origins went way back to 1912, and whose past winners included many of cycling's greats: Girardengo, Binda, Magni, Coppi, De Vlaeminck, Saronni, Moser, Argentin, De Luca, Bartoli, Rebellin, Simoni, and none other than Pozzato himself.

 In 1947 Coppi made a 170 km solo breakaway and won by 8 minutes!
 (Magni was second).
 My husband and his boarding school classmates were along the roadside, and he still remembers the distinctive profile of Coppi as he sped by.